 how-it-works.PutBotRequest.Builder intents(Intent... intents)

-objects.
+An array of Intent objects.
 Each intent represents a command that a user can express.
 For

 example, a pizza ordering bot might support an OrderPizza intent.
 For more information, see